Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | --------- | ------------ | ---------------------------------------------------------------- |
 | Dexterity | **Survival** | Navigate natural obstacles, set traps, pickup a creature's trail |

+### Class Item

 Every Ranger carries a Survival Toolkit that enables them to wield the natural world as a tool.
-This Survival Toolkit most often manifests itself as a small bag where they have collected a range of tools from their experience.
+This Survival Toolkit is commonly a small bag holding a range of tools and equipment collected in their training.
-While they have their Survival Toolkit, a Ranger doubles their movement speed and can make Agility checks using Survival instead.

 | Level | Survival Toolkit Effect |
 | ----- | ----------------------- |